-and then evolve the sample vector under the action ${\boldsymbol\eta \mapsto S\boldsymbol{\eta}-\mathbf t+\mathbf c}$, as we did for the case of infinitely squeezed states.
+and then evolving the sample vector under the action ${\boldsymbol\eta \mapsto S\boldsymbol{\eta}-\mathbf t+\mathbf c}$, as done for the case of infinitely squeezed states.
 This is equivalent to sampling from the distribution in Eq.~(\ref{eq:pdf-evolved}).
 Based on a single sample, we estimate the probability density function as

 The expectation value of this estimator is given by